 Meanwhile … I am perfectly happy that someone else had that lightbulb moment: “PINE NUTS!
 That’s what this sauce needs!”

-Although traditional pesto is made from those four basic ingredients (basil, olive oil, Parmesan cheese and pine nuts) plus a little salt and pepper, many variations have become popular.
+Although traditional pesto is made from basic ingredients (basil, olive oil, garlic, Parmesan cheese and pine nuts) plus a little salt and pepper, many variations have become popular.
 Parsley, cilantro, spinach, kale, arugula and many other “greens” have been substituted for or combined with the basil.
 The pine nuts have been replaced with walnuts, cashews, almonds, pepitas, and even pistachios.
 Some add jalapeno, asparagus or sun-dried tomatoes.
 Just type “pesto” in the search bar on Pinterest, and the possibilities will be revealed to you.